crystal-lang/crystal/_gitbook/syntax_and_semantics/c_bindings/lib.md

 * `@[Link(ldflags: "...")]` will pass those flags directly to the linker, without modification.
 For example: `@[Link(ldflags: "-lpcre")]`.
 A common technique is to use backticks to execute commands: `@[Link(ldflags: "`pkg-config libpcre --libs`")]`.
 * `@[Link(framework: "Cocoa")]` will pass `-framework Cocoa` to the linker (only useful in Mac OSX).

-Attributes can be ommited if the library is implicitly linked, as in the case of libc.
+Attributes can be omitted if the library is implicitly linked, as in the case of libc.